krakend/krakend-documentation/overview/configuration.md

 }
 {{< /highlight >}}

-As per the official KrakenD components, the namespaces use the library path as the key for the `extra_config`.
-When the `extra_config` is in the root of the file (service level) the namespace does not use any dot (notice the `github_com`) as this is considered a good practice, but when the extra_config is placed at `endpoint` level or even `backend` level the dots are present.
+As per the official KrakenD components, the namespaces use the library path as the key for the `extra_config` as this is considered a good practice.
+When the `extra_config` is in the root of the file (service level) the namespace does not use any dot (notice the `github_com`) to avoid problems with parsers, but when the extra_config is placed at `endpoint` level or even `backend` level the dots are present.

 The following code is an example defining a global limit of 5000 reqs/s for the entire Gateway, but a specific endpoint accepts only 10 reqs/s.